6 Steps To Manage Up For A Successful Start

 6. Managing up isn’t over when this conversation ends.

 Follow up with a note of decisions taken together.
-It demonstrates collaborative leadership, giving you both an actionable framework to take forwards in your work together – and something to circle back to if you need to course correct in the future.
+It demonstrates your leadership, gives you both an actionable framework to take forwards in your work together – and something to circle back to if you need to course correct in the future.

 Managing up takes inner leadership, clarity and confidence.
 You’re never too young to start and it is never finished either.
 Even start-up CEO’s have investors after all!